stencila/stencila/docs/steps/0001-cell-editor.md

 > TODO: we should move this into a dedicated StEP

-When using functions the user is assisted by showing a contextual help describing how to use a function.
+When using functions, the user is assisted by showing a contextual help describing how to use a function.
 When the cursor is over a part of the expression belonging to a function call a short information is shown in a pop-up.

 ```